Q: How many students are admitted to each group?

 Q: Are there any other fees not included in the overall tuition cost?

-A: Yes, there is one: 1.)
+A: Yes, there are two: 1.)
 If admitted into the program, a one-time fee of $150 is required to secure your spot with the program.
-Other than that, there are no other fees to the program.
+2.)
+Books are no longer included in the overall cost of the program as students are able to locate books at a considerably lower cost on their own.
+Tuition prices have been adjusted and lowered to accommodate students purchasing books on their own.

 Q: What else is included in my tuition cost?